 How PO funding works

 When a customer submits a purchase order, they commit to buying a product from you.
-However, if you don’t have the liquid cash on hand to make and ship goods to your customers, you may need capital support.
-At this point, you can request help from a purchase order financing company like Setscale, who provides you with capital required to make this happen and continue scaling.
+However, if you don’t have the cash on hand to make and ship goods to your customers, you may need capital support.
+At this point, you can request help from a purchase order financing company to provide you with capital required to make this happen.
 Here’s how the process works:

 - Business applies for PO funding

-- If approved, the PO funder pays the supplier to complete the order
+- If approved, the PO funding provider pays manufacturer

 - Manufacturer makes/sends the product to the customer

-- Customer sends payment directly to the PO funder
+- Customer sends payment directly to funding provider

-- PO funder deducts fee from payment, before sending remaining balance back to client
+- Funding provider deducts fee from payment, before sending remaining balance back to client

-If your application is successful, Setscale or the PO funder would pay the supplier/manufacturer directly to fulfill the open purchase order.
-Now that the burden on your cash flow has been reduced, you can focus your efforts on sales, product development and marketing, without worrying about existing orders hurting your ability to compete in the marketplace.
+Now that the liquidity issue has been reduced, you can focus your efforts on sales, product development and marketing, without worrying about existing orders hurting your ability to compete in the marketplace.